Skip to main content

 ASHBY PERROW OF SOUTHERN LANDSCAPE GROUP: “As the temperatures begin to cool, you can start to put your fall planting/transplanting plan into play.
 It’s a great time to divide any perennials that are getting a bit too large.
 Prep your beds for winter time by re-edging, removing spent perennial growth and adding a fresh layer of mulch.
 Add some fall color!
 Plant some seasonal favorites like pansies and ornamental cabbages and kale.”

 PHILIP HELBLING OF VIRGINIA GARDEN SUPPLY suggests overseeding and fertilizing the lawn.
 “You should clean up any dead blooms and debris from spring and summer to prevent potential fungus from starting in the coming spring.
 As for pruning, now is the time for light pruning of Japanese hollies.
 (Chinese hollies wait till late winter so you can enjoy the berries.)
 Newer varieties of hydrangeas can be pruned in the winter, i.e., Limelights and Endless Summer varieties.
 Older varieties of hydrangea that bloom on old wood—Nikko Blue, for example—should be pruned after blooms are spent in late summer.
-This is also a great time to have a tree removal company remove any dead or damaged branches caused from the season before.”
+This is also a great time to remove any dead or damaged branches caused from the season before.”

 ADAM PUTNEY OF ACP LANDSCAPING AND LAWNCARE agrees that aera-vating and seeding in September will improve the quality and thickness of the turf.